cgarciae/jax_metrics/README.md

 #### Distributed Training

-JAX Metrics has a distributed friendly API via the `batch_updates` and `aggregate` methods.
+Metrix has a distributed friendly API via the `batch_updates` and `aggregate` methods.
 A simple example of a loss function inside a data parallel setup could look like this:

 ```python
 def loss_fn(params, metric, x, y):